wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/creating-routine.rst

 - **Quasistatic:** In this test, the mechanism is gradually sped-up such that the voltage corresponding to acceleration is negligible (hence, "as if static").
 - **Dynamic:** In this test, a constant 'step voltage' is given to the mechanism, so that the behavior while accelerating can be determined.

 Each test type is run both forwards and backwards, for four tests in total.
 The tests can be run in any order, but running a "backwards" test directly after a "forwards" test is generally advisable (as it will more or less reset the mechanism to its original position). ``SysIdRoutine`` provides command factories that may be used to run the tests, for example as part of an autonomous routine.
+Previous versions of SysId used a project generator to create and deploy robot code to run these tests, but it proved to be very fragile and difficult to maintain.
+The user code-based workflow enables teams to use mechanism code they already know works, including soft and hard limits.

 User Code Setup
 ---------------

 .. note:: Some familiarity with your language's units library is recommended and knowing how to use Consumers is required.
-Ths page assumes you are usng the Commands framework.
+Ths page assumes you are using the Commands framework.

 To assist in creating SysId-compatible identification routines, WPILib provides the ``SysIdRoutine`` class.
 Users should create a ``SysIdRoutine`` object, which take both a ``Config`` object describing the test settings and a ``Mechanism`` object describing how the routine will control the relevant motors and log the measurements needed to perform the fit.